St. Croix USVI Country Day School: Athletics and competition

-SCCDS has had notable success in varsity soccer, winning five of the last six St. Croix championships (from 2003–2008).
+SCCDS has had success in varsity soccer, winning five of six St. Croix championships from 2003 to 2008.
 The varsity volleyball teams are perennially among the leaders on island as well.

 Other competitions include Quiz Bowl and Science Bowl.
 Country Day has won the last six Virgin Islands territorial Quiz Bowl championships from 2003 to 2011, and has competed in the New Orleans national competition in each of those years, including a national playoff appearance in 2008.